danang-id/ASUS-TP300LD-ESP/README.md

 31. FeatureUnlock

 ## [OS] Other Operating Systems
 OpenCore is configured to support other operating systems as well.
-Tested on Windows, Ubuntu, and Fedora, all components are working okay.
+Tested on Windows 10, Windows 11, Fedora 34, Fedora 35, Ubuntu 20.04, Ubuntu 21.10 and Zorin OS 16, all components are working okay.

 ## Legal
 This repository is owned and authored by **Danang Galuh Tegar Prasetyo** - [danang-id](https://github.com/danang-id),